metayeti/metayeti.net/public/content/static/about.md

 <img class="me" src="/content/static/images/me.jpg" alt="me">

 Ahoy there!
 I'm Danijel.
-I'm a programmer with a passion for creating videogames.
+I'm a programmer with a passion for videogames.
 I combine my [skills](#skills) to create games, software, websites and other kinds of interactive digital content.

 My main interests in life are programming, mathematics, science, philosophy, music and art.